☞ Hi, I’m Joshua S Lundquist.

 I was told in college by a professor that “Music is an incredible waste of time” after telling him that music was what I was passionate about.

-Wasting time can be an effective use of time.
+It turns out wasting time can be an effective use of time.

 I encourage artists and musicians to take some time trying new processes, experimenting within their chosen mediums as well as with new mediums.
 Not just for the sake of experimentation, but to find more efficient ways of controlling the flow of their creativity via new avenues carved in their brain from these experiments.